OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-fetch-display-data.md

 </div>

-## Don’t show a blank screen while data is being fetched
+## Don't show a blank screen while data is being fetched

 Plan what your app will display to the user while data is being fetched.